AQingZeo/tft_info_collector/README.md

 # TFT Info Collector

-A lightweight CLI tool for collecting **Teamfight Tactics (TFT)** data from the Riot API, focused on **high-elo match patterns** rather than rigid “meta comps”.

-This project is designed for **data analysis and visualization**, not real-time stat tracking.
+A lightweight CLI tool for collecting **Teamfight Tactics (TFT)** data from the Riot API, designed for **data analysis and pattern discovery**, not real-time meta chasing.

+This project focuses on **how high‑elo players actually play games**, rather than prescribing rigid “best comps”.

 ---

-## What this tool does
+## What this tool is for

-- Fetch **PUUIDs** from high-elo ladders (Challenger → Grandmaster → Master)
-- Fetch **match data** for those players
-- Store **raw match JSON** for flexible downstream analysis
+This tool helps you build datasets to analyze:

-- Avoid duplicate matches across players automatically
+- Item and unit patterns across top players

-You can later analyze:
-- Early → mid → late game boards
-- Item progression
+- Endgame boards vs early item signals
-- Augment choices
+- Augment usage trends
-- Economy and rolling behavior
+- Top‑4 consistency and playstyle differences
-- Top-4 consistency and play patterns
+- Match‑level and participant‑level behaviors

+It is intended for:
+- data analysis
+- visualization
+- research
+- personal tooling

+Not for:
+- live stat tracking
+- tier lists
+- matchmaking overlays

 ---

+## What it does

+- Fetches **PUUIDs** from high‑elo ladders
+  (Challenger → Grandmaster → Master)
+- Fetches **TFT match data** for those players
+- Stores **raw match JSON** for maximum flexibility
+- Cleans raw data into **analysis‑ready CSVs**
+- Automatically **deduplicates matches**
+- Can safely resume after interruptions (rate limits, crashes)

+---

-## Important limitations (by design)
+## Important design constraints (intentional)

-- **Match fetching is limited to ONE region per run**
+- **One region per run**
-  - Riot match IDs are region-scoped
+  - TFT match IDs are region‑scoped
-  - You must run the tool separately for each region (e.g. `na1`, `euw1`)
+  - Run the tool separately per region (e.g. `na1`, `euw1`)
-- Per-player match limits are **recency windows**, not guaranteed quotas
+- **Match limits are per player, not guaranteed totals**
-  - Overlapping matches across players are deduplicated automatically
+  - Overlapping matches across players are deduplicated

-This keeps the dataset clean and avoids artificial inflation.
+  - Fewer matches than expected is normal and correct
+- Focus is on **patterns**, not volume inflation

 ---